-ECS operates an early learning center offering full day, high quality early education for children ages six weeks to five years, including Florida’s Voluntary Pre-Kindergarten (VPK) program.
+ECS operates early learning centers offering full-day, high-quality early education for children ages 6 weeks to 5 years, including Florida’s Voluntary Prekindergarten (VPK) program.

 The Regional Training Institute provides professional development training for early childhood educators, preparing caregivers for mandatory state credentialing as a Child Development Associate (CDA).
-ECS has also developed and implemented an approved training class that meets the state mandated five-hour Literacy (birth to five) requirement for all child care providers.
+ECS has also developed and implemented an approved training class that meets the state-mandated, five-hour Literacy (birth to 5) requirement for all child care providers.

-Episcopal Children’s Services serves as the School Readiness service provider for six counties in Northeast Florida, bringing a unified approach to the region.
-This also results in better starts for children, and ensures that they are eager to learn and ready to succeed when they enter kindergarten.
+Episcopal Children’s Services serves as the School Readiness services provider for six counties in Northeast Florida, bringing a unified approach to the region.
+This also results in better starts for children and ensures that they are eager to learn and ready to succeed when they enter kindergarten.

-Episcopal Children’s Services organized the start-up and registration of children and providers for the state mandated Voluntary Pre-K program in five counties when the program began in 2005.
+When the state-mandated VPK program began in 2005, Episcopal Children’s Services organized the start-up and registration of children and providers for it in five counties.
 Our efforts resulted in enrollment of 83 providers and over 1,800 children for the 2005 – 2006 school year.

-Through the provisions of cash reimbursements, Episcopal Children’s Services ensures that children at its 12 child care centers and Head Start sites in Baker, Bradford, Clay, Nassau, Union, and Duval Counties receive two nutritionally balanced meals and one snack each day in their child care environment.
+Through the provisions of cash reimbursements, Episcopal Children’s Services ensures that children at its 33 child care centers and Head Start/Early Head Start sites in Alachua, Baker, Bradford, Citrus, Clay, Dixie, Duval, Gilchrist, Lake, Levy, Marion, and Nassau Counties receive two nutritionally balanced meals and one snack each day in their child care environment.

-This initiative by Mayor John Peyton and key staff is making a meaningful difference in Jacksonville’s literacy rate, and the development of the language and literacy skills necessary for children to enter school ready to learn.
-Episcopal Children's Services partners with other leading organizations in the city to deploy teams of coaches, technical assistance staff, and trained volunteers into child care centers to help directors and teachers improve the quality of their environments, teaching methods, and curricula.
+Episcopal Children’s Services is proud to partner in this initiative with the Jacksonville Children’s Commission to make a meaningful difference in Jacksonville’s school readiness rates and the development of the necessary skills for children to enter school ready to learn.
+CoachJax! deploys teams of coaches and quality support staff into early learning centers to help directors and teachers improve the quality of their environments, teaching methods, interactions, and curricula.